marlboro-advance/mpvEx/README.md

 # mpvExtended

+> ⚠️ **Development Halted**
+> Development of **mpvExtended** is currently on hold until further notice due to personal reasons and lack of time to maintain the project.
+> hence no new updates are planned at the moment.

+---

 A media player for Android based on [mpv-android](https://github.com/mpv-android/mpv-android) and [mpvKt](https://github.com/abdallahmehiz/mpvKt) aiming to provide a **nicer** user interface and additional features over the original

 ---